 Like its big brother, it is really intended for emergency situations but its high spec. the finish makes it ideal for anyone who wishes to own an eco-friendly, low-cost alternative to traditional housing options.

-According to the sales material, it should be placed on 12 inch (30 cm) concrete footings or a solid concrete slab for optimum foundations.
+According to the sales material, it should be placed on 12 inches (30 cm) concrete footings or a solid concrete slab for optimum foundations.

 Instead of spending the time (and money) on an interior designer, workmen, and architect, you could just live inside a 'vanilla' shipping container.
 Apparently, according to Amazon, you can pick up a decent one for about 5.5K.